How to Protect Your Teeth Through Nutrition

-His timing was perfect.
-There were still societies that were untouched by modern food, but not for long.
-In some communities, he found members of the same family eating in very different ways.
+Among some communities, he found members of the same family eating in very different ways, making them the perfect test for his hypothesis.
 In one family, the older brother ate the traditional diet of the area, and the younger brother had adopted a modern diet.

 The value of the traditional diet

-Unless you have the right key, you’re not going to get through that door, no matter how much you need to get through!
-Fat-soluble vitamins are the right keys.
-They make it possible for your body to absorb minerals and use protein.5,6,7
+Unless you have the right key, you’re not going to get through that door (no matter how much you need to get through)!

 Fat-Soluble Vitamin Roles and Sources